-If the House of Multiple Occupation (HMO) is a three storey property and has five or more people occupying it, then a licence is required from the council.
+If the House of Multiple Occupation (HMO) is property that has five or more people occupying it, then a licence is required from the council.

-The licensing provisions of the Housing Act 2004 came into force on 6 April 2006.
-Under the national mandatory licensing scheme an HMO must be licensed if it is a building consisting of three or more storeys and is occupied by five or more people.
-If you require clarification as to whether your property needs a licence please contact the Private Sector Housing Team to discuss.
+Under the national mandatory licensing scheme an HMO must be licensed if it is a building occupied by five or more unrelated people.
+New legislation came into force on 1 October 2018, read the HMO FAQs for more details.
+If you require clarification as to whether your property needs a licence please contact us to discuss.

 What is the procedure?